Tasks and goals

 The arguments must be clearly presented and substantiated.
 The application must also explain in which areas support is requested.

 As the funds for the Outreach Programme are limited, a selection process based on clear criteria defined below will be used.
 As realistically not all applicants can be supported, the Rainbow Europe Map 2021 will be used to ensure that as many people as possible who are facing discrimination in their country can benefit.

 Applicants must identify as queer and wish to actively participate in at least one sport at EuroGames 2023.
-You are eligible for support if your life situation corresponds to one of the following four categories:
+They were eligible for support if their life situation corresponds to one of the following four categories: